SamedTemiz/SamedTemiz/README.md

 ---

-- I am open to job offers: (I am currently looking for a long-term internship.)
+- I am open to job offers:
   - [For contact](https://www.linkedin.com/in/samed-temiz-389aa0196/)

 ---

-### Monthly Update (Last update: 4 February 2024)
+### Monthly Update (Last update: 20 April 2024)

-- I started my internship at BilgiYön software.
+- I'm currently developing Android application for my current company.
+This is a Android Kotlin project, using some location services and rest api etc.
-- I will work on Android programming with Java.
+- I will work on Android programming with Java and Kotlin.

 ---